ivanitlearning/AWS-Associate-Courses/README.md

 - Need access to the OS of the Database.
   - You should question if a client requests this, it rarely is needed.
-- Advanced DB Option tuning (DBROOT)
+- Advanced DB Option tuning (DBROOT) via OS shell.
   - AWS provides options to tune many of these parameters anyways.
   - Could be the DBMS vendor asking for this.
 - DB or DB version that AWS doesn't provide.